builtbymonkey/engine-wrangler/README.md

 WordPress - you can specify the new base URL for all images with the `--newbase` argument.
 This will replace image URLs containing the pattern '//olddomain/' with '//newdomain/'.

+Images found in custom fields may contain variable names, so if you haven't deifned your vars.json file you might find that the download fails.

+### Recent changes

+- 2015-03-27: Added handling of relationship and file fields
+- 2015-03-26: Download and save images in HTML fields
+- 2015-03-25: Export long-form HTML as `CDATA`

 ### Todo